Definition Guide Irish law and best practice

 • 8.
 Higher-risk groups protected Extra consideration for pregnant workers, young workers and team members returning from injury.

 • 9.
-Safety Statement updated work-at-height risks and controls included in your written Safety Statement (Section 20, 2005 Act).
+Safety Statement updated asbestos exposure risks and controls included in your written Safety Statement (Section 20, 2005 Act).

 • 10.
 Incidents investigated asbestos-related diseases and near-misses investigated, recorded and used to improve controls.